ZQZCalin/trainit/scripts/schedule/README.md

 **Important Configs**
 - `NAME`: specifies experiment name.
     *NOTE: please change name for every new experiment.
-Otherwise,*
+Otherwise, there will be conflicts in `checkpoint/` and `scc_outputs/` and an error will likely be raised (this feature is intended as it prevents overwriting existing checkpoints).*
 - `BASE_PATH`: change to the path where you clone this repo.
 - `project`: specifies wandb project name. change it as you like.